17thshard/roshar-map/README.md

 Obviously this project would not exist without the fantastic books by [Brandon Sanderson](https://brandonsanderson.com).
 The richness of the world allows us to create such a detailed experience.

-The following is a list of all the artists that have gracefully granted this project permission to use their pieces as images for events, locations, characters, or other items:
+The following is a list of all the artists that are either official artists or have gracefully granted this project permission to use their pieces as images for events, locations, characters, or other items:

  * [Adam J. Marin](https://imgur.com/gallery/Bw2k31X)
  * [Alex Allen](https://coppermind.net/wiki/Coppermind:Artists/Alex_Allen)